Torzhok: History

-Torzhok was first mentioned in a chronicle in 1139 as Novy Torg.
-The Mongols burned it in 1238, but did not proceed northward to Novgorod.
 At that time, the town commanded the only route whereby grain was delivered to Novgorod.
+By the early 13th century, 2,000 Novgorodians regularly visited Torzhok to conduct trade.
 Once Torzhok blocked the route, a great shortage of grain and famine in Novgorod would follow.
-Consequently, Torzhok was known as a key to the Novgorod Republic and frequently changed hands during feudal internecine wars.
+Consequently, Torzhok was known as a key to the Novgorod Republic, and it frequently changed hands during feudal internecine wars, as the other Russian principalities, including Tver, viewed it as a target.